nasqnik/hobbyGarden/README.md

 A locally hosted app where your hobbies grow as flowers.
 The more time you spend on something, the bigger and more detailed its flower becomes.

 The app is fully vibe-coded, because I wanted something working quickly instead of procrasting and building myself a tool.
-So all of the features that I've added are for my convenience.
+All of the features that I've added are for my convenience.

 ## Running it